stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Plz stop using Cloudflare.They block VPN and proxies ment to enhance our privacy." by @[claw137](https://twitter.com/claw137/status/892397825245536257)

+"threatening to harass and dox my partners because I told them to remove our address" by @[ZJemptv](https://twitter.com/ZJemptv/status/898299709634248704)

 "Your cloudflare-hosted site blocks my VPN so I can't even buy your VPN while using a competitor." by @[focusaurus](https://twitter.com/focusaurus/status/942968457909456898)

 "Most use Cloudflare+CAPTCHAs to filter." by @[r0h1n](https://twitter.com/r0h1n/status/778788564519845888)